awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 }
 ```

-You can create IAM policies that enable a user to start sessions to instances that are tagged with multiple tags\.
-The following policy enables the user to start sessions to instances that have both the specified tags applied to them\.
+You can create IAM policies that allow a user to start sessions to instances that are tagged with multiple tags\.
+The following policy allows the user to start sessions to instances that have both the specified tags applied to them\.
 If a user sends a command to an instance that isn't tagged with both of these tags, the command result will include `AccessDenied`\.

 ```
 {